OHF-Voice/whisper-bidec/README.md

 # Whisper BiDec

 **Bi**ased **Dec**oding for Whisper speech-to-text.
+The goal is to recognize unusual names or phrases with smaller Whisper models and lower beam sizes.

 This repository implements a custom `LogitsProcessor` for [HuggingFace's implementation][hf_whisper] of the [OpenAI Whisper model][openai_whisper] which uses [KenLM][kenlm] for word probabilities.